UPDATED: Sep 1, 2020

 Need to purchase or update one of those essential items – health, auto, home, or life insurance?
 Use our free tool below to compare the best policies in your area.

 Free Car Insurance Comparison

 Secured with SHA-256 Encryption

 Quality Over Quantity

 Purging belongings is great, but there will always be items you need in life.
 When this is the case, prioritize smaller amounts of high-quality items over a larger amount of low-quality items for longevity.
+The simply, minimalist lifestyle means ridding yourself of low-quality items, not just items in general.
 For example, this can include splurging on a quality Patagonia jacket over the more reasonably priced Sport-Tek jacket for the longevity of it.

 Although minimalizing is intended to take the stress off of people, it can be overwhelming at particular points.
 Take things one step at a time and break your main goals down into smaller goals.
 For example, if your goal is to declutter your house, start with your room first, or even more specifically, start with your closet.
 Address one area of your life at a time and try to accomplish that one goal first, instead of attempting to fix everything all at once.